What Is Soy Wax Blended With? The Dirty Secret of 'Soy' Candles

 This creates a situation where a brand can call its product a "soy blend candle," "natural soy," or even just "soy" without specifying the percentage of actual soy in the formula.
 Some brands use the word "soy" purely as a marketing signal, knowing that consumers associate it with cleanliness and sustainability, even when the candle is majority paraffin by weight.

-A 2014 study published in the journal Environmental Health Perspectives found that scented candles are a significant source of indoor volatile organic compounds (VOCs), including formaldehyde, benzene, and toluene.
+Research published in the journal Environmental Health Perspectives has identified scented candles as a significant source of indoor volatile organic compounds (VOCs), including formaldehyde, benzene, and toluene.
 The wax type mattered, but so did the fragrance load and fragrance chemistry.
-Paraffin based and paraffin blended candles consistently ranked highest for VOC emissions.
+Paraffin-based and paraffin-blended candles consistently ranked highest for VOC emissions.

 The takeaway is not that all soy candles are dangerous.
 It is that "soy" as a label tells you almost nothing about what you are actually burning.